markosluga/markocloud-contest/README.md

 ## Best Practices

 - For large contests, consider implementing pagination in the pick-winner function (not implemented)
-- Secure your AWS resources with IAM policies that have least privilege (see provided samples)
+- Secure your AWS resources with IAM policies that have least privilege (see provided samples where you need to change 123456789000 to your account number and the us-west-2 to your region)
 - Ensure you comply with all laws and regulatrions that govern your contestant data

 ## License